 Pictet Asset Management forges new four-year biodiversity research partnership

-Pictet Asset Management (Pictet AM) has been selected as founding partner for a new four-year global research programme geared to helping the financial industry develop strategies to protect natural capital and halt biodiversity loss.
+Pictet Asset Management (Pictet AM)has been selected as a founding partner for a new four-year global research programme geared to helping the financial industry develop strategies to protect natural capital and halt biodiversity loss.

 The initiative, which will receive approximately EUR5 million in research funding from Mistra, the Swedish Foundation for Strategic Environmental Research, will be overseen by the Stockholm Resilience Centre (SRC) at Stockholm University.